Learn how to setup a Bugsnag integration with Jira.

 The Jira integration allows an issue to be created in Jira for errors that are reported to Bugsnag.

 In Bugsnag, set up the Jira integration by selecting it from the Available integrations section of the settings (Project Settings -> Configure Integrations -> Available Integrations).

-The integration requires a Jira instance URL, project prefix key, username and password.
+The integration requires a Jira instance URL, project prefix key, email and API Token.

 An issue can be created automatically when a new error occurs by enabling it in the Automation section of the settings (Project Settings -> Configure Integrations -> Jira -> Automation)